Premade Camping Meal Ideas That Will Make Your Outdoor Adventure Deliciously Simple

 We absolutely love these Crockpot BBQ Chicken Sandwiches for camping trips!
 They’re super easy to prepare and always a hit with everyone around the campfire.

-All you need to do is place about 3½ pounds of chicken breasts in your crockpot, pour your favorite BBQ sauce over them, and let it cook on low for about 7 hours.
-The chicken becomes incredibly tender and easy to shred with just two forks.
+Just toss about 3½ pounds of chicken breasts in your crockpot, pour your favorite BBQ sauce over, and let it cook on low for 7 hours.
+The chicken turns out incredibly tender and easy to shred with a couple of forks.

-For a complete meal, we usually pair these sandwiches with some pre-made coleslaw or a simple bag of chips.
-It’s comfort food that requires minimal effort – perfect after a day of hiking or swimming!
+For a full meal, we usually grab some pre-made coleslaw or just a bag of chips.
+It’s comfort food that takes almost no effort—exactly what you want after a day of hiking or swimming.

 Crockpot Chicken BBQ Sandwiches Recipe